 This thesis is, in my opinion, excellent — very penetrating.
 It is one of the best analyses I have ever read of Dreiser as a writer and muddled thinker, and someone with pretensions to intellectual and social stature that can be detected in his writings.
 It is for the most part critical of Dreiser, but I think it is one of the best analyses of him I have ever read.
 It gets under Dreiser’s skin and “nails” him.
 Nonetheless, the author, Thomas Kranidas, is appreciative of the strengths of An American Tragedy.

 The thesis is here made available for the first time.
+I took it upon myself to photocopy the entire thesis and obtained permission from Professor Kranidas to post it on this site.
 It is posted above as a downloadable PDF file.

 — Roger W. Smith